kanthaus/kanthaus.online/user/pages/25.governance/90.minutes/2018-03-05_Roadmap/item.md

     - creative projects on the outside of the house (banner, colorful door)
         - finding out regulations about that (Bebauungsplan / do we need to follow it for things like a door?)

-7. going forward with money related things like common economy (but at least in the topic of the project/houses)
+7. going forward with money related things like shared economy (but at least in the topic of the project/houses)

 ### How long are people planning to be here in the next 3 months?
 - Adam: 90
 - Bodhi: 50
-- Isabell: 90/ unsure
+- Isabel: 90/ unsure
 - Doug: 55
 - Anja: 20
 - Kurtis: 60